scharfmn/desnos/README.md

 # desnos
-A application version of Language Event 1 and Language Event 2
+An application version of Language Event 1 and Language Event 2